-The Infrastructure Investment and Jobs Act (the "bill") is historic and transformational legislation that, when it becomes law, will make available \$1.2 trillion in funding for infrastructure programs across the transportation, energy and water sectors, through a combination of grants, loans and tax incentives.
+The Infrastructure Investment and Jobs Act (the "bill") is historic bipartisan legislation that will make available \$1.2 trillion in funding for infrastructure programs across the transportation, energy and water sectors, through a combination of grants and loans.
 Of the \$1.2 trillion in spending, \$550 billion is new federal spending not previously authorized.
 The bill also reauthorizes the highway, public transportation and rail programs for five years.